Council elections

 Candidate Information Sessions

-Interested in running for Council?
-Kingston will host candidate information sessions in 2024 that will provide information on:
+Interested in running for Council in the local government elections in October?
+Kingston is hosting a candidate information session that will provide information on the following:

 Election Campaign Donation Returns